History of Zach Edey in Timeline

 On March 16, 2024, Zach Edey broke the Purdue career record for points with 2,516, passing Rick Mount.

-On April 7, 2024, Zach Edey was named Naismith College Player of the Year for the second year in a row.
-He also repeated as Big Ten men's athlete of the year, again sharing honors with Caitlin Clark.
+On April 7, 2024, Zach Edey was named Naismith College Player of the Year for the second year in a row, becoming the first player to win the award back-to-back since Ralph Sampson in 1982 and 1983.
+He was Big Ten men's athlete of the year, again sharing honors with Clark.

 On June 26, 2024, Zach Edey was selected with the ninth overall pick by the Memphis Grizzlies in the 2024 NBA draft.